rvanblitterswijk/learning-haskell/README.md

 - Function declaration is a lot different than in imperative languages.
 The name of the function is followed by an `=`.
 - Return types don't have to be declared. (in the helloworld function)
 - Modules can declare which functions they export.
 This feels similar to private and public functions in imperative programming languages.
+- Haskell has standard functions as well like `putStrln`.

 Now with my setup done it was time to truly dive into the book.

+#### Haskell is lazy and statically typed
+The book began with explaining types (`int`, `bool`, 'char') lists and operators.
+This part was quite simple and obvious for people with programming experience so I won't go into detail here.
+Some interesting things to mention here though is that Haskell is a **lazy** programming language.
+This means that Haskell won't execute functions and calculate tings unless it is really forced to.
+This allows you to use things like infinite lists in functions (because it will only use the values in that list that it needs).
+Haskell is also **statically typed**, which means that when you compile the program, Haskell knows which type each piece of information is.
+So we don't have to state types everywhere (like we have to do in Java for example), which means something like `a = 5 + 4` is possible.

+#### Lists and tuples
+Lists are very interesting in Haskell.
+Like I said infinite lists are actually a thing because Haskell is lazy.
+Creating lists can also be done much quicker than in imperative languages by using `..` in `[2..10]` for example.
+Haskell is smart enough to fill in the rest of the list.
+This also works in `[2,4..10 ]` which fills the list with only even ints.
+An interesting aspect about Haskell's lists is **list comprehensions**.
+This allows you to perform a certain expression on each value in the list like this : `[x&#42;2 | x <- [1..10]]`